awslabs/ec2-spot-workshops/content/rendering-with-batch/resilience-testing.md

 aws ecs describe-clusters --clusters "${ECS_CLUSTER_ARN}"
 ```

 To learn more about this API, see [describe-clusters CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/ecs/describe-clusters.html).
 You can see that the output includes as well a list of failures, which is going to be very useful to verify that our orchestrated chaos is making some damage.
-If the value of *registeredContainerInstancesCount* is 0, repeat the API call until it changes.
+If the value of *registeredContainerInstancesCount* is 0, repeat the API call until it reaches 10 (approximately).
 Once that happens, you can start the experiment with the following command:

 ```bash
 export EXPERIMENT_ID=$(aws fis start-experiment --experiment-template-id "${EXPERIMENT_TEMPLATE_ID}" | jq -r '.experiment.id')